Helianthus: Uses

-The seeds of H. annuus are used as human food.
-Most cultivars of sunflower are variants of H. annuus, but four other species (all perennials) are also domesticated.
-This includes H. tuberosus, the Jerusalem artichoke, which produces edible tubers.
+The seeds of H. annuus are used for human consumption, for example, through sunflower oil, cakes, and meal.
+Most cultivars of sunflower are variants of H. annuus.
+However, H. tuberosus, the Jerusalem artichoke, which produces edible tubers is also domesticated.

 There are many species in the sunflower genus Helianthus, and many species in other genera that may be called sunflowers.